schneiderjf/FbChatViz/README.md

 ## 3, Generate basic features

 With this data one can already do some basic analysis, such as frequency per time, frequencies per friends, etc.
 However for more interesting analysis, it makes sense to generate some features for more in depth analysis of your relationships and their development over time.
-To generate a few more features, just run the second cell in the jupyter notebook.
-(Make sure the wrangeled data set is present, and it has the right filename).
+To generate a few more features, just run the second script.
+(Make sure the data set is present, and it has the right filename 'fb_data.csv').
 The following features will be added:

 * word_count: number of words in a message
 * question_asked: indicates, whether a question was asked